beach

 The contrast of the vibrant green sand against the turquoise waters of the Pacific Ocean is truly a sight to behold, and visitors often describe the beach as otherworldly and surreal.

 Despite its beauty, Papakolea Green Sand Beach is relatively isolated, requiring a 2.5-mile hike along the rugged coastline to reach.
-Be prepared to return covered in orange dust from head to toes, a result of the iron oxide in the volcanic rocks.
+Be prepared to return covered in orange dust from head to toe, a result of the iron oxide in the volcanic rocks.
 However, for those who make the trek, the beach offers a sense of tranquillity and serenity that is hard to find elsewhere.
 Visitors can swim in the clear waters, relax on the sandy shore, and soak up the sun without the crowds and noise of more popular beaches.

 6. Witness Volcanic Fireworks at Hawai'i Volcanos National Park.